cchitsiang/awesome-stars/topics.md

 ## frontend

-- [idosal/mcp-ui](https://github.com/idosal/mcp-ui) - UI over MCP.
+- [MCP-UI-Org/mcp-ui](https://github.com/MCP-UI-Org/mcp-ui) - UI over MCP.
 Create next-gen UI experiences with the protocol and SDK!
-- [web-fragments/web-fragments](https://github.com/web-fragments/web-fragments) - A radically different microfrontend solution that actually works and is easy to incrementally adopt.
+- [web-fragments/web-fragments](https://github.com/web-fragments/web-fragments) - A radically different micro-frontends solution that actually works and is easy to incrementally adopt.
 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - Open source website builder and Webflow alternative.
 Webstudio is an advanced visual builder that connects to any headless CMS, supports all CSS properties, and can be hosted anywhere, including with